-The Company has net foreign currency exchange losses of \$56,609 for the year ended December 31, 2018.
-This net foreign currency exchange losses amount includes bank revaluation loss amounting to \$64,466 which was adjusted for identified calculation errors.
-However, no appropriate details and working is available for the remaining adjusted balance, due to the limitation of the accounting system used by the Company.
-Thus, we were unable to determine whether any further adjustments to this amount were necessary and consequently we were unable to obtain sufficient appropriate audit evidence about the completeness and accuracy of this expense.
+The Company had net foreign currency exchange losses of \$56,609 for the year ended December 31, 2018.
+This net foreign currency exchange losses amount included bank revaluation loss amounting to \$64,466 which was adjusted for identified calculation errors.
+However, no appropriate details and working was available for the remaining adjusted balance, due to the limitation of the accounting system used by the Company.
+Thus, we were unable to determine whether any further adjustments to this amount were necessary and consequently we were unable to obtain sufficient appropriate audit evidence about the completeness and accuracy of this expense in 2018.
+However, during the year ended December 31, 2019, no such issues were noted.

-We conducted our audits in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants together with the ethical requirements that are relevant to our audits of the financial statements in the Island of Nevis, and we have fulfilled our ethical responsibilities in accordance with these requirements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We conducted our audit in accordance with International Standards on Auditing (ISAs).
+Our respon sibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the Island of Nevis, and we have fulfilled our ethical responsibilities in accordance with these requirements.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.